 Families will be notified via Skylert.
 Communication will be sent via email and/or phone.
 In each instance, the community will be informed by KYMN (1080 AM), KDHL (920 AM), and WCCO (830 AM) radio stations.
 If weather conditions are poor or worsening, please listen to one of these stations.
-You may also check the district website at: www.northfieldschools.org for updates.
+You may also check the district website for updates.